Feasibility study into personalised music for people with dementia

 First Feasibility Study

-Our first feasibility study will develop easily usable technology to create and deliver playlists for people living with mild to moderate dementia, based on their background and musical preferences, including building an App that will allow us to do that quickly (we are currently fundraising to cover the costs of building the App).
+Our first feasibility study will develop easily usable technology to create and deliver playlists for people living with mild to moderate dementia, based on their background and musical preferences, including building an App that will allow us to do that quickly.
 This is essential to be able to conduct a large scale study subsequently.

 Our study will include testing the user-friendliness and acceptability of implementing the technology in care homes, including staff and residents’ willingness and confidence to use it.
-We will explore and develop the most effective tools to assess responses to personalised music, including observations of singing along and participation, movement of hands, feet or head and analysis of changes in facial expressions (including trialling exciting new video analysis technology to do this).
+We will explore and develop the most effective tools to assess responses to personalised music, including observations of singing along and participation, movement of hands, feet or head, including trialling exciting new video analysis technology.

 - as a tool to accelerate the creation of personalised playlists for people living with dementia, and/or